Sopa Negra: The Costa Rican Black Bean Soup Everyone Loves

 Instructions

-1. Place all ingredients in a slow cooker and cook stirring lightly.
+1. Place all ingredients in a slow cooker and cook, stirring lightly.

 2. Cook on low for 4-6 hours or on high for 2-4 hours while stirring occasionally every 30 minutes.

-3. This is also a great Instant Pot recipe, can be made in the pressure setting on high for 25- 20 minutes.
+3. This is also a great Instant Pot recipe, and can be made in the pressure setting on high for 25- 20 minutes.

-4. While the soup is cooking, hard boil the desired number of eggs and peel.
+4. While the soup is cooking, hard-boil the desired number of eggs and peel.

-5. To serve- remove large pieces of vegetables (optional) and place black beans in a fairly large bowl.
+5. To serve, remove large pieces of vegetables (optional) and place black beans in a fairly large bowl.

 6. Add one egg per serving.
 Cover the beans and egg with broth.